 Catch a train to the country formerly known as the Czech Republic (2 hours and 15 minutes, from $20) and wander the maze of cobblestone streets in one of Europe’s most dazzling, history-filled beauties.
 Despite the hordes of tourists, you can still get a damn cheap (and damn good) beer the further you roam from Old Town Square.
-Definitely stop by the Museum of Communism (located above a McDonald’s), hit the majestic Charles Bridge (at sunrise, ideally), tour Prague Castle, and catch the overnight train to Budapest.
+Definitely stop by the Museum of Communism, hit the majestic Charles Bridge (at sunrise, ideally), tour Prague Castle, and catch the overnight train to Budapest.

 Day 7: Budapest, Hungary

 Two things are precious on any trip: time and money.
 Your overnight train to Budapest (from $85, 8 hours) saves both.
 There are many sights to see (the palace and the parliament are the Big Two), ruin bars to drink through, and goulashes to eat, but the pro move here is a restorative dip in one of the city’s natural hot spring baths.
 For a grand old soak, drop into the Gellert Hotel spa, or for the most extensive multi-bath experience, go to the mahoosive Széchenyi on the outskirts of the city center.